 Enjoy the mesmerizing sunset views in Bangalore

-There is nothing quite like the fiery orange sky at sundown, and there are plenty of spots in and around Bangalore, where you can witness this spectacular show.
+While Bangalore Palace and other tourist attractions may offer scenic views, there is still nothing quite like the fiery orange sky at sundown.
+Fortunately, there are plenty of spots in and around Bangalore where you can witness this spectacular show.
 Check out our above list of the best places to watch the sunset in and around Bangalore, India, that will have you Instagramming like never before.

 Get Trip101 in your inbox